Foreign Bodies in the Ear, Nose, and Throat

 some cases, the child may also have a bloody nose.

-Treatment of a foreign body in the nose involves prompt removal of the object by your
+Treatment of a foreign body in the nose involves quick removal of the object by your

-child's health care provider.
-Sedating the child is sometimes necessary in order to
+child's healthcare provider.
+Sedating the child is sometimes needed.
+These are some

-be used by your child's health care provider to remove the object from the nose:
+of the ways your child's healthcare provider may use to remove the object from the

-After removal of the object, your child's health care provider may prescribe nose
+After removal of the object, your child's healthcare provider may prescribe nose drops

 Foreign bodies in the throat

-A foreign body in the throat can cause choking and is a medical emergency and requires
+A foreign body in the throat can cause choking and is a medical emergency that needs

-As with other foreign body problems, children tend to put things into their mouths
+other foreign body problems, children tend to put things into their mouths when they

-when they are bored or curious.
-The child may then inhale deeply and the object may
+are bored or curious.
+The child may then inhale deeply and the object may become lodged

-become lodged in the "airway" tube (trachea) instead of the "eating" tube (esophagus).
+in the "airway" tube (trachea) instead of the "eating" tube (esophagus).
+Food may

-Food may be the cause of obstruction in children who do not have a full set of teeth
+block the throat in children who don't have a full set of teeth to chew completely,

-to chew completely, or those children who simply do not chew their food well.
+or those children who simply don't chew their food well.
+Children also don't have

+complete coordination of the mouth and tongue, which may also lead to problems.
 Children

-also do not have complete coordination of the mouth and tongue which may also lead

-Children need to be watched very closely to avoid a choking emergency.
+Children need to be watched very closely to prevent a choking emergency.

 Choking or gagging when the object is first inhaled